Thermal Energy Meter

 Thermal Energy Meter Designware

-This is a limited-edition item because the discrete 6502-based design is obsolete.
-Designware purchasers can, however, save much effort in porting the meter, or functions of it, to any 6502-based microcontroller such as those sold by Western Design Center, Mitsubishi, Sunplus, Micronas, or a PLD with a free 6502 core or a commercial 6502 core from Sierra Circuit Design.
+This is a limited-edition item because the discrete 6502-based design is generally considered obsolete.
+Assistants can, however, save much effort in porting the meter, or functions of it, to another microcontroller from the existing designware.

 The dual thermal energy meter designware includes: